 Unlike many companies being brought forward in SPAC deals, Trader Joe’s, based on limited public information, seems to be exceedingly profitable.
 The Albrecht family, generally speaking, has a reputation for secrecy and does not seem to be particularly driven by either fame or the need for liquidity that an IPO would bring.
 In fact, the management and ownership of Trader Joe’s seem to enjoy wielding the power of private ownership, as in the case when they were able to quite easily blow off a dubious petition related to the international names of some of their products being deemed as culturally insensitive.

-It seems unlikely the Albrecht family would welcome the added attention and potential pressure from shareholders, Wall Street analysts and hedge funds, which would all be part of the process should they take Trader Joe’s public.
+Much like the family that runs Chick-fil-A, it seems unlikely the Albrecht family would welcome the added attention and potential pressure from shareholders, Wall Street analysts and hedge funds, which would all be part of the process should they take Trader Joe’s public.

 If anything changes or we hear rumors to the contrary we will update this article.